Werx Academy

 - Shows percent complete and billing for each line item

-These forms are designed to be used side by side.
-The G702 provides a high-level summary, while the G703 supports it with itemized details.
-Together, they give contractors, owners, and lenders a complete picture of project billing.
+The two forms are built to sit side by side.
+The G702 gives the high-level summary.
+The G703 supports it with itemized detail.
+Together they give a full picture of project billing.

 - Used together to request payment and track retainage

-While these forms improve transparency, they can be complex to manage manually.
+These forms add transparency, but they are tough to manage by hand.
 Small errors often cause approval delays or disputes.
+A late pay app on net-30 terms can choke cash flow.

 - Time-consuming to complete by hand